ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.5 Working Agreements

 The Organization's Team Members may make ***“Working Agreements”*** about how they will interact with each other or fulfill their general functions as Team Members.
-Working Agreements are for shaping Partner behaviors that underpin Role-based work, and may not define expectations only relevant when a Partner is already energizing a specific Role, nor expectations around how a Partner will prioritize across different Roles.
+Working Agreements are for shaping Team Member behaviors that underpin Role-based work, and may not define expectations only relevant when a Team Member is already energizing a specific Role, nor expectations around how a Team Member will prioritize across different Roles.
 Working Agreements may only specify concrete acts to do or behavioral constraints to honor, and may not include promises to achieve specific outcomes or embody abstract qualities.

-You may request a Working Agreement of any Partner, either in service of a Role you fill or more generally as a Partner.
-That Partner may choose to accept or reject the requested Working Agreement based on their personal preferences.
-If accepted, that Partner has a duty to align their behavior with the agreement.
-A Partner who has agreed to a Working Agreement may later terminate it at any time without the consent of any other party, unless otherwise agreed in a relevant Working Agreement.
+You may request a Working Agreement of any Team Member, either in service of a Role you fill or more generally as a Team Member.
+That Team Member may choose to accept or reject the requested Working Agreement based on their personal preferences.
+If accepted, that Team Member has a duty to align their behavior with the agreement.
+A Team Member who has agreed to a Working Agreement may later terminate it at any time without the consent of any other party, unless otherwise agreed in a relevant Working Agreement.

 ### 2.6 Implicit Expectations Hold No Weight

-All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance that results from it.
+All of your responsibilities and constraints as a Team Member of the Organization are defined in this Constitution, and in the Governance that results from it.
 No former or implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.

 ### 2.7 Tactical Meetings

-In service of one of their Roles, any Partner may convene a **_“Tactical Meeting”_** to facilitate engaging other Roles in their responsibilities and duties.
+In service of one of their Roles, any Team Member may convene a **_“Tactical Meeting”_** to facilitate engaging other Roles in their responsibilities and duties.

 #### 2.7.1 Attendance

-The Partner convening a Tactical Meeting must name the specific Roles invited to that Tactical Meeting, and the Role Leads of those Roles are invited to attend and participate in the meeting.
+The Team Member convening a Tactical Meeting must name the specific Roles invited to that Tactical Meeting, and the Role Leads of those Roles are invited to attend and participate in the meeting.
 The convener may also invite the Facilitator of a relevant Circle to lead the meeting.
 There is no advance notice or quorum required for a Tactical Meeting, unless a relevant Policy says otherwise.

 #### 2.7.2 Facilitation & Process